ClayDowling/mondayknights/_pages/world.md

 ---
-title: "The World of Haunted Detroit"
+title: "The World of the Monday Knights"
 layout: collection
 collection: world
 author_profile: false